the-Jinxist/go-microservice-learn/project/README.md

 - Set up an RPC server in the Logger microservice and we also started listening for RPC calls in the same microservice
 - Sent event to RPC from broker.
 Tested everything out

+Day 19:
+- We're working on speeding up our work using gRPC.
+To do this, we used the tools gotten by running these commands: `go install google.golang.org/protobuf/cmd/protoc-gen-go@v1.27`, `go install google.golang.org/grpc/cmd/protoc-gen-go-grpc@v1.2`
+- To use gRPC, we first write the protocol file, we compile it, then we get some generated files.
+After this, we write the client code, we write the server code, then we test things
+- Information for installing for protoc can be found here: https://grpc.io/docs/protoc-installation/
+- The command we used to generate the files that we would work with corresponding to this, looked something like this: `protoc --go_out=. --go_opt=paths=source_relative --go-grpc_out=. --go-grpc_opt=paths=source_relative log.proto`
+- We wrote up the Logserver struct.
+It seems it has to always inherit(via composition), the `Unimplemented[Service name specified in the protoc]ServiceServer` interface, and also implement the function that comes with the interface.
+The signature of this interface can be found in the [proto-file-name]_grpc.pb.go file in an interface that looks like `[Service name specified in the protoc]ServiceServer`